Isoniazid for the treatment of tuberculosis

 When should I give isoniazid?

-Isoniazid is usually given once each day, this is usually in the morning.
+Isoniazid is usually given once a day, alongside other TB medicines, 30-60 minutes before food.
+This is usually in the morning.

 Give the medicine at about the same time each day so that this becomes part of your child’s daily routine, which will help you to remember.

 Your doctor will work out the amount of isoniazid (the dose) that is right for your child.
 The dose will be shown on the medicine label.